mydepsoftware/mydepsoftware.github.io/a_bit_of_theory.md

 <div class="DIVimage">
       <img class="im" src='/assets/img/image11_CellModel.png' />
-    <figcaption class="figcap"> Illustration of the different spherical and ellipsoidal cell and particle models implemented in the interface.
+    <figcaption class="figcap"> Fig. 2 Illustration of the different spherical and ellipsoidal cell and particle models implemented in the interface.
 All the models "Homogeneous sphere", "Single-shell", "Two-shell" and "Three-shell" are illustrated with an example.
 The implemented "Four-shell" model is not illustrated here.
     </figcaption>
 </div>